-The headteacher will not issue any 'informal' or 'unofficial' exclusions, e.g. sending a pupil home to 'cool-off', regardless of whether or not the parents have agreed to this.
-The headteacher will not use the threat of exclusion as a means of instructing parents to remove their child from the premises.
+The headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
+The headteacher will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.

-All exclusions will be formally recorded onSIMS.
+All suspensions and exclusions will be formally recorded on SIMs.

-5. Factors to consider when excluding a pupil
+5. Factors to consider when suspending or excluding a pupil

-When considering the exclusion of a pupil, the headteacher will:
+When considering the suspension or exclusion of a pupil, the headteacher will:

-- Allow the pupil the opportunity to present their case. - Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the pupil has received multiple exclusions or is approaching the legal limit of 45 excluded days per school year, and whether exclusion is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess pupils who demonstrate consistently poor behaviour.
-Please see Appendix
+Allow the pupil the opportunity to present their case once evidence has been collected.

+- Take into account any contributing factors that are identified after a case of poor behaviour has occurred, e.g. if the pupil's wellbeing has been compromised, or they have been subjected to bullying. - Take into consideration whether the pupil has received multiple suspensions or is approaching the legal limit of 45 suspended days per school year, and whether suspension is serving as an effective sanction. - Consider early intervention to address underlying causes of disruptive behaviour, including liaising with external agencies, to assess pupils who demonstrate consistently poor behaviour.

-The headteacher will consider what extra support may be available for vulnerable pupil groups whose exclusion rates are higher, to reduce their risk of exclusion, including the following:
+The headteacher will consider what extra support may be available for vulnerable pupil groups whose suspension and exclusion rates are higher, to reduce their risk of suspension or exclusion, including the following:

 - LAC

 - Pupils eligible for FSM

 - Pupils with SEND

 - Certain ethnic groups

-- Children with Children's Social Care involvement

-The headteacher will consider avoiding permanently excluding LAC, those with SEMH issues or pupils with an EHC plan (see Appendix1).
-Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will complete the relevant referral documents and return to the SENDCO.
-The SENCO, DSL and Headteacher will consider the appropriate support for the pupil (see appendix 1).
-This may be through the learning mentor, nurture or nurture+.
-We may also instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The headteacher will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
+Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The full assessment procedures are outlined in the school's Social, Emotional and Mental Health (SEMH) Policy.

-Where SEND or SEMH issues are identified, an individual behaviour plan and risk assessment (if appropriate) will be created using the graduated response outlined in the school's SEND Policy.
-If the pupil continues to endanger the physical or emotional wellbeing of other pupils or staff, despite exhausting the graduated response process, then exclusion may be considered.
-In accordance with the Equality Act 2010, under no circumstances will a pupil with identified SEND or SEMH issues be excluded before the graduated response process has been completed.
+Where SEND or SEMH issues are identified, an individual behaviour plan will be created using the graduated response outlined in the school's Behaviour Policy.
+If the pupil continues to endanger the physical or emotional wellbeing of other pupils or staff, despite exhausting the graduated response process, then suspension or exclusion may be considered.
+In accordance with the Equality Act 2010, under no circumstances will a pupil with identified SEND or SEMH issues be suspended or excluded before the graduated response process has been completed.

-Where a pupil with SEND or SEMH needs is permanently excluded because of a SEND- or SEMH-related needs that could not be met at the school, records will be kept.
+Where a pupil with SEND or SEMH issues is excluded because of a SEND- or SEMH-related need that could not be met at the school, detailed records will be kept highlighting that these pupils are closely tracked and showing that the school has a close relationship with the pupil's next destination.